-The following abstracts were presented during the poster session at Overcoming Obesity 2016 in Chicago.
-Looking to submit a clinical obesity research abstract?
-Find out if we are currently accepting abstracts for the fall conference.
+The following obesity research abstracts were presented during the clinical poster session at Overcoming Obesity 2017 in San Antonio.
+Looking to submit an abstract?
+Click here to find out if we are currently accepting abstracts for Overcoming Obesity 2018.

 POSTER CONTEST WINNER!